yrccondor/wp-webauthn/readme.txt

 Update: Third-party libraries

 == Upgrade Notice ==

+= 1.2.3 =
+Avoid locking users out if WebAuthn is not available and update translations

 = 1.2.2 =
 Fixed a problem that js files were broken in apache 2.4+